jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "Me.
 Definitely me."
 He pulled out his phone, made a note.
 "June 1st.
 Decision day."

-"What are you going to do until then?"
+"What are you gonna do until then?"

 "Think.
 Research.
 Ask questions.
 Talk to people who've made similar choices."
 He pocketed his phone.
 "And spend time with you.
 Normal time.
 Dating time.
 No crisis, no deadline, just us figuring out what us looks like when nobody's trying to keep us apart."